iopkelvin/asap_api/README.md

-## API built with Flask-Restful, JWT, SQLAlchemy, Heroku, and Marshmallow
+## API built with Flask-Restful, SQLAlchemy, Heroku, and Marshmallow

 In this project I built a RESTful API using the Flask library Flask-Restful, which allows for a more organized architecture.